yene/react-blog/README.md

 ## Questions & Goals
 * How to add CSS to ES2015 modules, is there a nice way with webpack.
 * Learn a few things that then can be ported to blog software hugo.
+* How to copy static files with webpack
+* What to render in React and what to hardcode in HTML? -> blog listing in react, rest html
+* Should post preview use <article>?

 ## Todo
 - [ ] make package private so it does not get pushed accidentally
+- [ ] put static files into seperate folder but copy them over in build phase, hopefully without additional tools
+- [ ] add markdown support